👨👩👧

 What are the hidden costs of pet ownership?

 Food and vet bills are just the start.
-Add grooming, boarding, insurance, toys, training, and end-of-life care — a dog typically costs $15,000–$30,000 over its lifetime, a cat $10,000–$20,000.
+Add grooming, boarding, insurance, toys, training, and end-of-life care — Synchrony's 'Lifetime of Care' 2022 study landed dog lifetime cost at $20,000–$55,000 (averaging ~$32K) and cat at $15,000–$45,000 (~$22K average); ASPCA estimates align directionally.
 Our pet cost calculator breaks all of this down with no surprises.

 What's the opportunity cost of an average $35K wedding?

+The Knot Real Weddings Study consistently puts US average wedding cost around $30K–$35K (the 2023 edition reported $35,000 average).
 Invested at 7% real return for 30 years, $25K of wedding-budget savings (the gap between a $35K and $10K wedding) compounds to roughly $190K of forgone retirement wealth.
 The $10K wedding is the same legal outcome and similar memories — couples should know both numbers before deciding.